And the S-STEM scholarship program at Chatham is helping create them.

 Chatham + S-STEM = Up to $30,000 of financial help per year

 In addition to any other merit aid or financial help, each eligible student will receive a scholarship of up to $10,000 per year for four years of study.
 And because almost 98% of Chatham students receive financial aid, this combination means that an S-STEM student can significantly reduce her financial contribution - receiving a world-class Chatham education for just hundreds of dollars out-of-pocket each year.

 This scholarship grant from the National Science Foundation will provide a limited number of competitive scholarships to academically talented female undergraduate students who decide to major in these three areas.
-The purpose of these scholarships is to assist academically talented, financially needy students.
+The purpose of these scholarships is to assist academically talented, financially in-need students.

-- Must be a first-time undergraduate student accepted at Chatham
+- Must be a first-time female undergraduate student accepted at Chatham

 - Must be enrolled full-time (registered for a minimum of 12 credits each semester)

 - Must major in biology, chemistry, or biochemistry

 - Must plan a career in basic or applied science (not medical or health related)

 - May not participate in the Chatham Scholar program

 - Must be a U.S. citizen, refugee alien, or permanent resident alien